 Casey Boyer

-Casey is a member of the University of Michigan Symphony Orchestra, as well as the Contemporary Directions Ensemble and Opera Orchestra.
-She has been a finalist in the Coltman and Saint Paul String Quartet Competitions and has performed for the Miró, Rolston, Balourdet, Telegraph, Rosamunde, and Kronos Quartets.
+Casey has been a finalist in the Coltman and Saint Paul String Quartet Competitions and has performed for the Miró, Rolston, Balourdet, Telegraph, Rosamunde, and Kronos Quartets.
 Above all, she has a passion for new music and loves working with both budding and well-established living composers.
-Recent contemporary music performances have included collaborations with Evan Chambers, Hansol Choi, Clarice Assad, Graham Reynolds, Ania Vu, and Marcos Balter.
+Recent contemporary music performances have included collaborations with Wynton Marsalis, Evan Chambers, Cole Reyes, Clarice Assad, Graham Reynolds, Ania Vu, and Marcos Balter.

 Alongside her work as a classically trained performer, Casey plays viola and electronics in the Austin-based experimental pop band Hover.
 Her other long-term recording and performance projects include Texas folk bands Middle Sattre and Nova, as well as the Ann Arbor-based jazz quartet My Teeth.
-Aside from music, she enjoys various arts and crafts, camping, hiking, and stargazing.
+Aside from music, she enjoys various arts and crafts, camping, and hiking.